jedwards1211/npm-upgrade-browser/README.md

 # Usage

 ```
-npm i -g what-broke-ui
+npm i -g npm-upgrade-browser
 cd ~/your-project
-what-broke-ui
+npm-upgrade-browser
 # or
-what-broke-ui ~/your-project
+npm-upgrade-browser ~/your-project
 ```

-`what-broke-ui` will start a server on an open port, and open the UI in your browser.
+`npm-upgrade-browser` will start a server on an open port, and open the UI in your browser.